anaconda/anaconda-project/docs/source/tutorial.rst

 Now try ``anaconda-project run hello``.
 There will be a short delay as the new dedicated project is created, and then it will print "hello".

-NOTE: Since you have only one command, plain ``anaconda-project run`` would work too.
+NOTE: Since you have only one command, you could also just use the command ``anaconda-project run``.

-When you run the command the second time, it runs much faster because the dedicated project is already created.
+Run the command again.
+It will run much faster the second time because the dedicated project is already created.

 In your ``iris`` directory, you will now see an ``envs`` subdirectory.
 By default every project has its own packages in its own sandbox to ensure that projects do not interfere with one another.